Fitbank-Pagamentos-Eletronicos/osc-sdk-nodejs/README.md

 - `oAuth`: Authentication token creation for use by endpoints.
 The result is the `AuthSucess` domain.

-- `oAuth`: Authentication token creation for use by endpoints.
-The result is the `AuthSucess` domain.

 - `ProposalsRequest`: Collects and validates the necessary data for the creation of proposals according to the types of products selected.
 The result is the `PipelineProposal` domain.

 - `Pubsub`: Gets the project id, topic id and other things.
 The result is the `PubSubRequest` domain.